enzoCGLP/STD-Trojan/README.md

 STD trojan is inspired by the CashCat ransomware simulator and simply changes any word docs to std files.
 You must ask for forgiveness to change them back. it is disguised as pretty lady simulator
+The zip contains a VS solution as well as the folder with just the dependencies and exe. you can publish a single file if you want to pass it around the friends

 thank you for downloading the simulator.
 Simply copy the whole folder somewhere onto your drive, enter the child folder and run the executable application.

 Jump below if you are panicking /

 This was a harmless "ransomware" that is spreading the gospel.